AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/project-finances/calculate-roi.md

 The following fields affect the ROI of a project:

-* `Project Planned Benefit`: This is a manual entry specified by the Project Owner when completing the Project Info area of the Business Case.
+* **Project Planned Benefit**: This is a manual entry specified by the Project Owner when completing the Project Info area of the Business Case.
 This is an estimation of what you, as the Project Owner, think that the benefit of the project might be if you complete the project.
 This is a specific amount of currency and it must be a positive value.
   For more information about the Planned Benefit of a project, see the section "Project Info" in the article [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).

-* `Project Budgeted Cost`:&nbsp;This is the total cost associated with the project as estimated when you first launch the project.
+* **Project Budgeted Cost**:&nbsp;This is the total cost associated with the project as estimated when you first launch the project.

-  The `Budgeted Cost` uses the  `Budgeted Labor Cost`&nbsp;value which is calculated in the Resource Budgeting area of the Business Case and it takes into account the hours budgeted for your job roles in the Resource Planner and the Cost per Hour rate of each job role.
+  The **Budgeted Cost**&nbsp;uses the&nbsp;**Budgeted Labor Cost**&nbsp;value which is calculated in the Resource Budgeting area of the Business Case and it takes into account the hours budgeted for your job roles in the Resource Planner and the Cost per Hour rate of each job role.
   For more information, see [Calculate Budgeted Cost](../../../manage-work/projects/project-finances/budgeted-cost.md).

 ## Locate the project Return on Investment (ROI)